PyO3/pyo3/guide/src/function.md

   - <a name="pass_module" ></a> `#[pyo3(pass_module)]`

     Set this option to make PyO3 pass the containing module as the first argument to the function.
 It is then possible to use the module in the function body.
-The first argument **must** be of type `&PyModule`.
+The first argument **must** be of type `&Bound<'_, PyModule>`.

     The following example creates a function `pyfunction_with_module` which returns the containing module's name (i.e. `module_with_fn`):